mdekaa/auth-assignment/README.md

 - For admin role:
   ```
   1. Register
-  2. go to your cluster document of that User
+  2. go to your cluster document of that User ( in mongodb compass )
   3. Change role from 'user' to 'admim'
+  4. Logout and Login again using the same credentials
-  4. Access to Admin Page
+  4. Access to Admin Page!!
   ```